TravelMapping/HighwayData/hwy_data/MEX-QRO/mexqro/README.md

 * qro250 has no GMSV near the north end
 * qro251's north end is where pavement ends, but may be too far north
 * qro260 has no GMSV and is unpaved (but signed)
+* qro432's south end may be wrong, but it matches the length of 1.4 km